warrenseine/download-artifact/README.md

     # If github-token is specified, this is the run that artifacts will be downloaded from.
     # Optional.
 Default is ${{ github.run_id }}
     run-id:

+    # Behavior to use when no artifacts are found.
+    # Options: error (fail the action), warn (warn but continue), ignore (silently continue).
+    # Optional.
+Default is 'error'
+    if-no-artifact-found:
 ```

 ### Outputs